IkedaLab-Daniel/study-notes-vault/github-foundation-p1/Module-3.md

 - Option to centrally manage policy and billing for multiple GitHub.com organizations with an enterprise account
 - Option to provision and manage the user accounts for your developers, by using Enterprise Managed Users

+## Unit 3: GitHub Mobile and GitHub Desktop

+### GitHub Mobile
+GitHub Mobile gives you a way to do high-impact work on GitHub quickly and from anywhere.
+GitHub Mobile is a safe and secure way to access your GitHub data through a trusted, first-party client application.

+With GitHub Mobile you can:
+- Manage, triage, and clear notifications from github.com.
+- Read, review, and collaborate on issues and pull requests.
+- Edit files in pull requests.
+- Search for, browse, and interact with users, repositories, and organizations.
+- Receive a push notification when someone mentions your username.
+- Schedule your push notifications for specific custom hours.
+- Secure your GitHub.com account with two-factor authentication.
+- Verify your sign in attempts on unrecognized devices.

+### GitHub Desktop
+GitHub Desktop is an open-source, stand-alone software application that enables you to be more productive.
+It facilitates collaboration between you and your team and the sharing of Git and GitHub best practices within your team.

+Here are a few of the many things you can do with GitHub Desktop:
+- Add and clone repositories.
+- Add changes to your commit interactively.
+- Quickly add coauthors to your commit.
+- Check out branches with pull requests and view CI statuses.
+- Compare changed images.

+## Unit 4: Github Billing
+GitHub bills separately for each account.
+You receive a separate bill for your personal account and for each organization or enterprise account you own.

+The bill for each account is a combination of charges for your subscriptions and usage-based billing.

+- Subscriptions include your account's plan, such as GitHub Pro or GitHub Team, and paid products that have a consistent monthly cost, such as GitHub Copilot and apps from GitHub Marketplace.
+- Usage-based billing applies when the cost of a paid product depends on how much you use the product.
+For example, the cost of GitHub Actions depends on how many minutes your jobs spend running and how much storage your artifacts use.

+Your plan might come with included amounts of usage-based products.
+For example, with GitHub Pro, your personal account gets 3,000 minutes of GitHub Actions usage for free each month.
+You can control usage beyond the included amounts by setting spending limits.

+Understanding GitHub's billing structures is crucial for effective administration and cost management.
+This document focuses on differentiating how GitHub products are billed, including seat licenses, GitHub Actions, GitHub Packages, and the new billing platform's capabilities.

+### Pricing for GitHub Actions
+GitHub Actions enables automation of workflows directly within repositories.
+Its pricing model varies based on repository visibility and account type:

+Public Repositories: Usage of GitHub Actions is free for public repositories, providing unlimited minutes on GitHub-hosted runners.

+Private Repositories: Each account receives a certain amount of free minutes and storage for GitHub-hosted runners, depending on the account's plan.
+For example, GitHub Free for personal accounts includes 2,000 CI/CD minutes per month.
+Usage beyond the included amounts is controlled by spending limits.

+### Pricing and Support Options for Organizations
+GitHub offers various plans tailored to organizational needs, each with distinct features and support options:

+GitHub Free for Organizations:
+Features:
+- Unlimited public/private repositories
+- Community support
+- 2,000 CI/CD minutes per month

+GitHub Team:
+Features:
+- Everything in Free, plus:
+- Additional collaboration tools
+- Code owners
+- Required reviews
+- Enforced branch protections
+- Email support

+GitHub Enterprise:
+Features:
+- Everything in Team, plus:
+- SAML single sign-on
+- Advanced auditing
+- GitHub Connect
+- 24/7 support
+- Enterprise-level security features For more information about available features and pricing tiers, see GitHub’s pricing page.

+### Usage-Based Billing for Licenses (Metered Billing)
+With the enhanced billing platform, GitHub has introduced a usage-based billing model for licenses:

+- Monthly Billing: Organizations are billed monthly for the exact number of GitHub Enterprise and GitHub Advanced Security licenses used.

+-Pro Rata Charges: If a user starts consuming a license partway through the month, the organization is charged a pro rata amount for that user's usage.

+- Dynamic Adjustments: If a user stops consuming a license during the month, the billing for the following month reflects this change, ensuring organizations only pay for active users.

+This model eliminates the need to purchase a predefined number of licenses in advance, offering flexibility and cost efficiency.

+### Billing Platform’s New Capabilities
+GitHub's enhanced billing platform provides improved tools for financial management:

+- Granular Spending Controls: Administrators can set specific spending limits for services like GitHub Actions and GitHub Packages, preventing unexpected overages.

+- Detailed Usage Insights: The platform offers in-depth visibility into product usage, allowing organizations to monitor consumption patterns and optimize resource allocation.

+- Automated Reporting: Features for automating usage reporting streamline financial oversight and facilitate internal chargebacks.

+These capabilities enhance an organization's ability to manage expenses effectively and align GitHub usage with budgetary constraints.